 In the beginning…

 In 1987, the forerunner of GUY Engineering Services, Willard Engineering, was founded on hydrology and hydraulics (“H&H”) contracts for the Tulsa District Army Corp of Engineers.
-Stream modeling, reservoir in-flow, hydro-power inrstallation evaluations, reservoir water control manuals, sediment surveys, and river forecast models were some of the early projects.
+Stream modeling, reservoir in-flow, hydro-power installation evaluations, reservoir water control manuals, sediment surveys, and river forecast models were some of the early projects.
 Work partners included Mark Swift, Janet Meshek, Monty Karns, and Bill Blackard.
 Julie Guy joined Willard Engineering in 1987.

 1988: County bridge design work begins

-In 1988, Mark, Monty, Julie, and Bill bought out Troy and we became Swift, Karns & Guy Engineers, Inc. as Julie drew the short straw.
+In 1988, Mark, Monty, Julie, and Bill bought out Troy Willard and we became Swift, Karns & Guy Engineers, Inc. as Julie drew the short straw.
 H&H work for the Corps of Engineers continued for several years.
 Bill Blackard guided the bookkeeping requirements and closed the books monthly until 2009.
 We also started doing small drainage projects for the City of Tulsa.
 Monty marketed County work since his background included work for ODOT.
 County bridge design was a natural fit for our H&H background.

 1990: Bridge inspections and more counties